-At the University of Worcester you can do CELTA as a full-time intensive course lasting 4 weeks or as an undergraduate module taken over 24 weeks (two semesters).
+At the University of Worcester you can do CELTA as a full-time intensive 4-week course, or as an undergraduate module taken over 24 weeks (two semesters).
 Course content and assessments are the same for both options.

 What is the timetable?